 Jackman Scholars-in-Residence (SiR) 2021 at U of T Scarborough

-Virtual Scholars-in-Residence (V-SiR) will be a unique undergraduate research program that utilizes virtual collaboration and training tools to conduct online research.
-Each V-SiR research project will use the most appropriate online tools available to address the specific needs of the project.
+Each Virtual Scholars-in-Residence research project will use the most appropriate online tools available to address the specific needs of the project.
 Participating scholars will each receive a $1,000 Jackman Scholars Award on completion of the program.
 Participants will work for 16 hrs/wk in online-synchronous research teams and attend 5 hrs/wk of group activities including multidisciplinary workshops on research methodologies, standards, protocol, and professional communication; cultural events; and talks featuring documentary fimmakers, policy-makers and more.

 Supervisor: Prof. Jessica Fields